Hexagon0000/News-App/README.md

 - **Search**: Enter a query in the search box to find specific articles.
 - **Navigation**: Use "Next" and "Previous" buttons to navigate through the pages of articles.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or bug fixes, feel free to fork the repository and submit a pull request.

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a pull request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.